Ranking Every Game In The Super Mario Series

 6. Super Mario 64 (Nintendo 64, 1996)

 The leap ahead to the Nintendo 64 dawned a new age for the Super Mario franchise.
 Super Mario 64 was a turning point as it kicked off the plumber’s 3D lineage.
 Not only did Nintendo nail its first 3D attempt with the series, but it set forth a blueprint that most 3D games would follow for years to come.
-Open-ended stages, a revolutionary camera system, and tight gameplay that make Mario a blast to control are just the beginning of what makes Super Mario 64 so special.
+Open-ended stages, a revolutionary camera system, and tight gameplay that make Mario a blast to control (add Luigi, Wario, and Yoshi to that last part for the DS version) are just the beginning of what makes Super Mario 64 so special.
 With pulse-pounding boss battles that pay homage to King Koopa battles of past games, the impossible-to-ignore desire to collect all 120 stars, and absolutely stunning graphics for the time, Super Mario 64 was groundbreaking not only for the Super Mario series, but for the industry as a whole.

 5. Super Mario Odyssey (Switch, 2017)